ED Drugs in Prostate Cancer Treatment

 - vardenafil (Levitra).

-So what is the conclusion from this message?
-My Canadian Pharmacy summarizes Dr. Loeb’s research findings.
+So what is the conclusion of this message?
+We summarized Dr. Loeb’s research findings.
 Dr. Loeb says that it isn’t anything to worry about and physicians should go on prescribing erectile dysfunction medication as they would normally.
 Some of the German authors were in agreement with Dr. Loeb’s findings while some disputed and said there was sufficient evidence to prove that there was a link, however small.

 Another study carried out this time by Italian scientists supported Dr. Loeb’s findings.
 Using the Italian database they also discovered that the link between erectile dysfunction drugs and the recurrence of prostate cancer was marginal.
 Their findings have also been published in the European Urology journal.